Harika-SVL/Networking-AWS/notes.md

     * After the load balancer receives a connection request, it selects a target from the target group for the default rule
     * It attempts to open a TCP connection to the selected target on the port specified in the listener configuration

-* Here, the two Ec2 instances we create are the target group
+* Here, the two Ec2 instances we create a load balancer (Network Load Balancer)

 => Load Balancers => Create load balancer => Network Load Balancer => Create